 Pardes Social Justice Fellowship

 Reserved for an outstanding Year Program applicant who has demonstrated exceptional leadership in the field of social justice, either as a student, professional or volunteer lay leader.
 Applicants should be passionate about the field and interested in infusing their work with a deep level of Jewish knowledge relating to social justice issues.
+Up to two Social Justice fellowships will be awarded.
 Fellowship application deadline: May 3, 2018.
-Up to two Social Justice fellowships will be awarded and applicants will be notified mid-May.
+Please note that, while the Year Program applications are assessed on a rolling basis, this fellowship will only be awarded mid-May.
 Click here for more info.

 Pardes Conflict Resolution Fellowship

 Reserved for an outstanding Year Program applicant who has demonstrated exceptional leadership in the broader field of conflict resolution, conflict management and peacebuilding, either as a student, professional, or volunteer lay leader.
 Applicants should be passionate about the field and interested in infusing their work with a deep level of Jewish knowledge relating to the theory and practice of conflict resolution.
+Up to two Conflict Resolution fellowships will be awarded.
 Fellowship application deadline: May 3, 2018.
-Up to two Conflict Resolution fellowships will be awarded and applicants will be notified mid-May.
+Please note that, while the Year Program applications are assessed on a rolling basis, this fellowship will only be awarded mid-May.
 Click here for more information.

 Pardes Arts & Culture Fellowship